Expanded metal claddings for modern facades

 • easy maintenance;

-To cover facades, metal panels with a varying thickness are preferred.
-It is crucial that the surfaces they are applied to are uniform to prevent the panels from having an unintended wavy appearance.
+To cover facades, metal panels of varying thickness are preferred.
+The substrate is critical: the surfaces the panels are applied to must be uniform, otherwise the cladding takes on an unintended wavy appearance.

-Waviness, however, can be achieved through specific processes and targeted interventions, for purely aesthetic reasons.
-In this case, the final goal is to create a game of light and reflections, harnessing sunlight.
-The structure appears even more unique, and its colours stand out due to the tones of natural illumination that change throughout the day.
+Waviness can, however, be a deliberate design choice.
+Through specific processes and targeted interventions, metal cladding panels can be shaped to create a play of light and reflections that harnesses sunlight.
+The building appears more distinctive, and its colours shift with the changing tones of natural illumination throughout the day.

 DISCOVER EXPANDED METAL SOLUTIONS

-They effectively act as secondary walls, applied at a certain distance from the building’s main facade.
-This leaves an interstitial space through which air flows.
-They take advantage of the natural upward movement of warm air, stabilizing the cladding’s temperature
+The gap between the two layers leaves an interstitial space through which air flows.
+Ventilated facades exploit the natural upward movement of warm air, stabilizing the temperature of the cladding.

-Ventilated facades find their place in green building and sustainable architecture, reaffirming the immense potential of expanded metal as a cladding element.
+Ventilated facades belong firmly to green building and sustainable architecture: a context that confirms the potential of expanded metal as a cladding element.

 metalltech-expandedmetal.com uses cookies.
 Some cookies are necessary for the proper functioning of the site, while others are used to analyze site traffic.
 By selecting all cookies, you voluntarily consent to the processing of the mentioned data.